Performing Trade Studies Using Analyzer

 • RAAN

-Select Figure of Merit output variables
+Selecting Figure of Merit output variables

-The output variables will be average, minimum and maximum coverage per day of the Arctic Monitor.
+The output variables will be average, minimum, and maximum coverage per day of the Arctic Monitor.

 1. Expand () Arctic_Monitor () in the STK Variables list.